Erasmus +

 Erasmus+ also encourages cooperation between higher education institutions through the development of intensive programs, networks and multilateral projects.
 In France today, all French universities participate in Erasmus+, as do most non-university higher education institutions.

-International mobility of our students’ engineers
+International mobility of our engineering students

 Since 2007, CESI has been a subscriber to the Erasmus+ charter for higher education, whereby it joins the scheme funded by Erasmus+.
 It thus offers eligible students financial support for their mobility in Europe.

 CESI is a beneficiary of the charter for the new 2021-2027 program.
-The budget for this new program has been set at 26 billion euros, almost double that of the previous program!

 Eligibility requirements for the Erasmus+ grants

-PLEASE NOTE: The current campaign finances mobility starting on September 1, 2024 and returning no later than July 31, 2026.
+PLEASE NOTE: The current campaign finances mobility starting on September 1, 2025 and returning no later than July 31, 2027.

 Destinations

-European Union (EU) member states : Belgium – Bulgaria – Czech Republic – Denmark – Germany – Estonia – Ireland – Greece – Spain – France – Croatia – Italy – Cyprus – Latvia – Lithuania – Luxembourg – Hungary – Malta – Netherlands – Austria – Poland – Portugal – Romania – Slovenia – Slovakia – Finland – Sweden
+European Union (EU) member states: Belgium – Bulgaria – Czech Republic – Denmark – Germany – Estonia – Ireland – Greece – Spain – France – Croatia – Italy – Cyprus – Latvia – Lithuania – Luxembourg – Hungary – Malta – Netherlands – Austria – Poland – Portugal – Romania – Slovenia – Slovakia – Finland – Sweden

 Third countries participating in the program: North Macedonia – Iceland – Liechtenstein – Norway – Turkey – Serbia